richardjmarini/TermDocumentMatrix/README.md

 -0.00141012332948 ../documents/11.txt  <-- lowest rank, document is pretty much blank
 ```

-As you can see, the closet matched documents to document 5 (an American Resturants) were other American resturants.
+As you can see, the closet matched documents to document 5 (an American Resturant) were other American resturants.
+We were able to discern that document 5 was an American Resturant and due to the realavance of the world "American" within the document and then find other documents like itself.
+All with the same algorithm we used in the simple keyword search above.
+Our program was able to recognize keywords within the document with out explicitly stateing what the keywords are.

 That's about it!